MAP interface implements a two-dimensional map of fixed-size tiles, which are

 The centering offset is typically assigned by a level designer, and the motion offset is for animation purposes.
 If the map is drawn scaled, the centering offset is scaled to the tile size, but the motion offset is not.

 Graphical elements provide the renderer with a list of graphical transformations that should be applied before the tile is drawn (the resulting tile is cached).
 A per-element layer attribute also defines the attributed layer.

 The MAP_NodeInit() function initializes a node.
 The MAP_NodeDestroy() function frees resources allocated by a node (such as the item stack).
 To reinitialize a node, this function must be followed by MAP_NodeInit().

 The MAP_NodeLoad() function loads a node from ds, returning 0 on success or -1 on failure.
 MAP_NodeSave() saves a node to ds.

 The MAP_ItemInit() function initializes a node element structure.

 The MAP_ItemSetCenter() function sets the centering offset of a graphical element.
 MAP_ItemSetMotion() sets the motion offset of a graphical element.

-The functions MAP_ItemSetTile() and MAP_ItemSetAnim() associate a new tile or animation to the element r (of type MAP_ITEM_TILE or MAP_ITEM_ANIM).
+The functions MAP_ItemSetTile() and MAP_ItemSetAnim() associate a new tile or animation to the element r (of type MAP_ITEM_TILE).

 The MAP_ItemSetLayer() function associates the graphical element r with the given layer.
 The layer does not need to exist; the element will not be visible if that is the case.